Linear algebra and group theory: 7d. Hadamard conjecture

 As an abstract consequence of the above result, let us record:

 \begin{theorem} The set of the $N\times N$ Hadamard matrices is

 where $O_N$ is the orthogonal group, the intersection being taken inside $M_N(\mathbb R)$. \end{theorem}

-\begin{proof} This follows from Proposition 7.24, which tells us that an arbitrary matrix $H\in M_N(\pm1)$ belongs to $Y_N$ if and only if it belongs to $\sqrt{N}O_N$. \end{proof}
+\begin{proof} This follows from Proposition 7.25, which tells us that an arbitrary matrix $H\in M_N(\pm1)$ belongs to $Y_N$ if and only if it belongs to $\sqrt{N}O_N$. \end{proof}

 As a conclusion here, the set $Y_N$ that we are interested in appears as a kind of set of ``special rational points'' of the real algebraic manifold $\sqrt{N}O_N$.
-Thus, we are doing some kind of algebraic geometry here, of precise type to be determined.
+Moving now forward, as before in the complex matrix case, it is convenient to introduce: